 Approval is required from the District Design Engineer or Turnpike Design Engineer for the following:

 - Design Exceptions.

 - Utility Exceptions.

 - Design Variations.

 Approval is required from the State Roadway Design Engineer for the following:

-- Design Exceptions for elements other than Structural Capacity. - Utility Exceptions (Except for the specific case where the Utility sufficiently satisfies the District that their facilities are located as close to the R/W as practical.) - Design Variations involving modifications to or elimination of required rumble strips.
+- Design Exceptions for elements other than Structural Capacity. - Utility Exceptions. - Design Variations involving modifications to or elimination of required rumble strips.